-There could be other contributions to UHECR escape.
+One could also think about other contributions to UHECR escape.
 For example, the outflow may transport particles away by advection, which leads to softer escape spectra following the in-source density, see middle panel of \figu{escape}.
 This contribution relies on the presence of the outflow and depends on its velocity.
-Another contribution would be the final release of all confined nuclei when the system ceases and magentic fields decay, which we illustrate in the right panel of \figu{escape}.
-This contribution is, however, small because most of the energy of the system has been dissipated earlier.
-Since it turns out that the advective contribution cannot describe UHECR data very well, and the final release contribution is small, from here on we adopt the diffusive escape contribution only.\footnote{For self-consistency of the model, we nevertheless include the effects of the outflow in terms of $pp$ interactions and an advective escape rate, which is similar to the effect of an adiabatic cooling rate -- which may come from the expansion of the system.
-This leads to slightly smaller predicted neutrino fluences compared to \citet{2023ApJ...948...42W} (where advective escape/adiabatic cooling was not considered) and to slightly harder proton spectra at low energies (where the protons cannot pile up so much anymore). } While we only show the (summed) results over different mass groups in the figures in this section, we import the escape spectrum of each isotope individually into the UHECR transport code at the interface (see below).
+Another contribution would be the final release of all confined nuclei when the system (such as magnetic fields) decay, which we illustrate in the right panel of \figu{escape}.
+This contribution is, however, small because most of the energy of the system has been dissipated otherwise.
+Since it turns out that the advective contribution cannot describe UHECR data very well, and the final release contribution is small, we further adopt the diffusive contribution only.\footnote{For self-consistency, we nevertheless include the effects of the outflow in terms of $pp$ interactions and an advective escape rate, which is similar to the effect of an adiabatic cooling rate.
+This leads to slightly smaller predicted neutrino fluences compared to \citet{2023ApJ...948...42W} (where advective escape/adiabatic cooling was not considered) and to slightly harder proton spectra at low energies (where the protons cannot pile up so much anymore). } While we only show the (summed) results over different mass groups in the figures in this section, we transfer all escape spectra of all isotopes in the system to the UHECR transport code at the interface (see below).